 If it’s easier to start at noon and finish at 2:00 p.m., then do that.
 If you have early birds who like to get started by 8:00 a.m. and are finished by 11:00 a.m., that’s OK, too!

 Your kids aren’t going to develop “bad habits” in just a few days or a couple of weeks of sleeping in and doing school work in the afternoon.
 In fact, they may be more productive because they are working with their natural time clocks!

-It’s a special circumstance, so don’t be afraid to allow for special considerations in getting the work done.
+If it’s a special circumstance (like temporarily homeschooling), don’t be afraid to allow for special considerations in getting the work done.
 It will make all of your lives easier during this time.